-Before that, she worked at NPR in Washington, D.C.
+Before her time at Here & Now, she worked at NPR in Washington, D.C., and at WPFW, a Pacifica station.
 She graduated from Bucknell University in 2005, magna cum laude.

 Philadelphia’s Chiddy Bang started making mix tapes at Drexel University, then one member broke the freestyle world record.
 Now they’re out with a new album.